Books I Didn't Finish

 Ulysses by James Joyce

 Well.
 I've wondered for a long time what all the fuss was about and now I know.
-And I am unimpressed.
-This is one of the most ridiculous things I've ever seen.
-I realize it's considered art by some, but I'm not one of them.
-I started out ready for anything and keeping an open mind, but the sheer foolishness of it finally got to me.
-I read over half of it, and by that time I swear I could hear the authour laughing at me.
-At that point I was reading just for the sake of personal vanity; I wanted to be among those who could say they'd finished it.
-I finally stopped before losing all respect for myself and I hope never to pick it up again.
-I may read something else by Joyce some day; I think he could tell a good story.
-His writing ability comes through at times in spite of the cartoonish made-up words and pretentious drivel, but you'll never convince me he thought this book was art.
-Any enterprising individual can write gibberish, keep it obscure to befuddle the masses and round up a few "smart" people to call it art; the rest of us will accept it as art that we simply lack sufficient literary sophistication to appreciate.
-It's mind boggling conceit on their part and inexplicable submission on ours.
-Enough!
+And I am not nearly as impressed as all the scholars seem to think I should be.
+This is one of the most ridiculous things I've ever read.
+I started out with an open mind ready for anything, but the sheer foolishness of it finally got to me.
+I read over half of it, and by that time I swear I could hear the author laughing at me.
+At that point I was still reading because I wanted to be able to say I finished it, but once I realized I just didn't care anymore, I quit.
+Here and there I found sections that showed what a truly great writer he is, but most of it is pretentious drivel.
+It's hailed as a literary masterpiece but you'll never convince me Joyce thought this book was art.
+Any enterprising individual can write gibberish, keep it obscure to befuddle the masses and round up a few "smart" people to call it art; the rest of us will accept their assessment and even believe them when they tell us we simply lack sufficient literary sophistication to appreciate it.
+It's mind-boggling conceit on their part and inexplicable submission on ours.
+I bet Joyce is still laughing.

 The Push and The Pull by Darryl Whetter